OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 discover not only that the outer loops are parallel, but also the inner loops, resulting in more available parallelism with fewer directives than the `parallel loop` approach.
-Had the programmer put the `kernels` construct around the convergence loop, which we have already determined is not parallel, likely would have resulted in the compiler finding no parallelism.
+Had the programmer put the `kernels` construct around the convergence loop, which we have already determined is not parallel, the compiler likely would not have found any available parallelism.
 Even with the `kernels` directive it is necessary for the programmer to do some amount of analysis to determine where parallelism may be found.